HTTP API Reference Guide

 columns_per_packet

 : Number of measurement blocks contained in a single lidar packet.
-Currently in v2.2.0 and earlier, this is 16.
 Note: This is not user configurable.

 pixel_shift_by_row